Skip to content

 Manual trigger

-Both workflows also support workflow_dispatch from the Actions tab, useful for testing build changes without cutting a release.
+Both workflows also support workflow_dispatch from the Actions tab, useful for re-deploying or testing build changes without cutting a release.

 Code Organization